lfe/blog/src/_posts/2015-07-11-1720-towards-multi-methods-in-lfe.md

 ## Multi-methods

-Clojure overcomes this difficulty with multi-methods: definte an abstraction with ``defmulti`` and then define an implementation with ``defmethod``:
+Clojure overcomes this difficulty with multi-methods: define an abstraction with ``defmulti`` and then define an implementation with ``defmethod``:

 ```clojure